 - surgical treatments

-As most elbow disorders are the result of overuse and injury, many can be prevented by:
+disorders are the result of overuse and injury.
+You can prevent them by:

 - correcting improper sports techniques